vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 is passed as a [query term weight](https://docs.vespa.ai/en/multivalue-query-operators.html#dotproduct-example) with the `dotProduct` query operator.
 This heuristic enables limiting the number of vector page-ins by using Vespa's support for controlling [phased ranking](https://docs.vespa.ai/en/phased-ranking.html).
-The local per node second-phase ranking calculates the full `(closeness(q,v)`, which involves paging the vector data into memory from disk.
+The local per node second-phase ranking calculates the full precision, `(closeness(q,v)`, which involves paging the vector data into memory from disk.
 The maximum re-ranking depth is a query time hyper-parameter enabling easy experimentation.